Blog Post

 • Ensure leads for tagging are accessible without obstruction

-Looking for a trusted and specialised electrical service company for testing & tagging electrical appliances in Christchurch or the wider Canterbury region?
-Call Christchurch Electrical on (03) 366 1718.
+Looking for a trusted and specialised electrical service company to test and tag?
+Christchurch Electrical test and tag electrical appliances in Christchurch and the wider Canterbury region.
+Call (03) 366 1718 to make a booking.

 Share article: